 Module designation Innovative Agriculture (IPB10C) Semester(s) in which the module is taught 1 Person responsible for the module Prof. Dr. Ir.
 Hadi Susilo Arifin, M.S.
-Language Bahasa Indonesia Relation to curriculum Compulsory Course Teaching methods Lecturer presentation, discussion Workload Lecture : 2 × 50 min × 14 meetings = 1400 min (23,2 hours) Assignment : 2 × 60 min × 14 meetings = 1680 min (28 hours) Self-activity : 2 × 60 min × 14 meetings = 1680 min (28 hours) Total = 47600 min (79,2 hours) Credit points 2 SCH x 1.44 = 2.88 ECTS Required and recommended prerequisites for joining the module - Module objectives/intended learning outcomes Students explain the importance of agriculture in life and students are proud to be Agriculture Students.
+Language Bahasa Indonesia Relation to curriculum Compulsory Course Teaching methods Lecturer presentation, discussion Workload Lecture: $2 \times 50 \text{ min} \times 14 \text{ meetings}$ = $1400 \text{ min} (23,2 \text{ hours})$ Assignment: $2 \times 60 \text{ min} \times 14 \text{ meetings}$ = $1680 \text{ min} (28 \text{ hours})$ Self-activity: $2 \times 60 \text{ min} \times 14 \text{ meetings}$ = $1680 \text{ min} (28 \text{ hours})$ Total= $47600 \text{ min} (79,2 \text{ hours})$ Credit points 2 SCH x 1.44 = 2.88 ECTS Required and recommended prerequisites for joining the module - Module objectives/intended learning outcomes Students explain the importance of agriculture in life and students are proud to be Agriculture Students.
 Students can explain the history of agriculture.
 Students explain the importance of biological resources and the environment as capital for Indonesia's sustainable development.
 Students are able to explain the meaning of national agrarian resources, patterns of regulating agrarian resources and applicable policies.
 Students are able to explain the types and utilization of environmental services.
 Students are able to explain the concept of Climate Smart Agriculture Students are able to explain food needs, energy for health and the concept of food sovereignty/defense/security.
-Students can explain the role of biotechnology for agriculture, food, energy and health.
+Students are able to explain food needs, energy for health and the concept of food sovereignty/defense/security.
+Students are able to explain the concept of ICT-based agriculture.
 Students are able to explain the concept of ICT-based agricultural management and its examples.
 Students are able to explain the role of agricultural extension.
 Students are able to explain the role of agricultural extension.
 Students are able to explain the role of agricultural extension.
 Students are able to explain the role of agricultural extension.
-Students are able to explain the role of agricultural extension.
+Students are able to explain the role of agricultural business actors and the challenges in establishing agricultural businesses.
 Students are able to explain the role of agricultural business actors and the challenges in establishing agricultural businesses.
 Students are able to explain the concept of green & blue economy as a current development option.
 Explain examples of green & blue economy implementation.
 Students are able to explain the facts of hot issues and challenges in agriculture.
 Students can formulate solutions to agricultural problems.